 When clicking on a figure displayed in the first column, the unit tests covering this specific line are listed:

+This perspective displays every duplicated chunk of code.
 See Duplications for more information.

-When drilling down into unit tests execution measures, you will eventually reach the unit test level:
+When drilling down into unit tests execution measures, you will eventually reach the unit test level.

+This perspective displays the result of the unit tests belonging to the unit test class.
 In case of a failure or an error, the reason is displayed: